 The annual Data Team Awards showcase how different enterprise data teams are delivering solutions to some of the world’s toughest problems.

 Nearly 300 nominations were submitted by companies from diverse industries and regions across six categories.
-Each of these organizations has displayed remarkable innovation in their data and AI initiatives, and we want to help tell those stories.
-As we approach the Data and AI Summit, we will highlight each category's finalists in the coming days.
+Each of these organizations have displayed remarkable innovation in their use of data and AI initiatives and we want to help tell those stories.
+As we approach the Data and AI Summit, we will highlight the finalists in each category in the days to come.

-Below are the nominees for 2023’s Unified Lakehouse Award:
+Below are the finalists for 2023’s Disruptor Award:

-We will announce each category's award winners at the Data and AI Summit on June 27th at 6:00 p.m. in the Expo Theater.
+We will be announcing the award winners for each category at the Data and AI Summit on June 27th at 6:00 p.m. in the Expo Theater.
 We look forward to celebrating these amazing data teams with you there.